slyval/guidelines/SAP Commerce/Commerce Conventions.md

 - Usage of CDNs - static web resources should be cached in CDNs where applicable
 - Static content - static web pages can be cached when using cloud implementations or using implementations hosted in AWS, for example, where Cloudfront can be utilized for caching purposes
 #### Coding
-Perfomant practices should be utilized to ensure that no performance penalties are incurred
+Perfomant practices should be utilized to ensure that no performance penalties are incurred.
+One of the easiest conventions to adopt is regards query writing and execution.
+Direct queries with parameters must be preferred over searching for content and then looping through the result looking for
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTY0ODkyODc3MywtMTY1Mzk2ODIyOSwtMT
+eyJoaXN0b3J5IjpbMTQxNzY5NTQyNiwtMTY1Mzk2ODIyOSwtMT
 I2MTIzNTc3MSw5ODk3NTU3MDAsMTUxNDY5NDYxMCwtMTU3OTM4
 NTI3MywzODQ2OTU1MTksMTYyOTQxNzE3OCwtMTc2MTYyNjI0Ny
 wzNDgxNjUyNCwtMzMyOTQwMiwxNTM3MjcwOTEwLC0xODMzMzUy